eticav/elm-pouchdb/README.md

 -  **Events** effect module that provides subscritions for listening to database events.

-Any helpfull contributions from any contributors are all welcome.

 This library was initially created by **Etienne Cavard** for **Oriata** and posted under **BSD3 license** on the 24 july 2016.

-Thanks to the Pouchdb team and Elm-lang team for their respective work on the js Pouchdb library and the Elm language.
+Thanks to the Pouchdb team and Elm-lang team for their respective work on the js [pouchdb](https://pouchdb.com/) library and the [Elm](http://www.elm-lang.org/) language.

 # Declaring local and remote database